Logicer16/dotfiles/README.md

 # Logicer's Dotfiles
-My poor taste in configuration
+My poor taste in configuration; managed with the help of [chezmoi](https://github.com/twpayne/chezmoi).

 <!--
 Quick Start:
 ```